 Andrew McCutchen Contract Information:

-McCutchen went 1-for-4 with an RBI double Friday against the Reds.
+McCutchen went 3-for-5 with his 23rd homer Friday against the Reds.

 To instantly reveal our fantasy analysis of every player – including Andrew McCutchen – simply subscribe now.

 |Preseason||Subscribe now to see our 2015 projections for Andrew McCutchen||3-Year Averages||153||664||574||97||183||65||35||5||25||87||21||8||77||116||0||5||8||.319||.404||.528||.931|